Gillings School of Global Public Health

 All departments have graduate degree programs, and four (marked with *) offer degrees for undergraduates.

-Interdisciplinary programs that provide additional opportunities for students in public health-related education, service, and research include: the Carolina Population Center, the Cecil G. Sheps Center for Health Services Research, the Center for Environmental Health and Susceptibility, the Center for Health Promotion and Disease Prevention, the Clinical Nutrition Research Center, the Injury Prevention Research Center, the Lineberger Comprehensive Cancer Center, the North Carolina Institute for Public Health, the North Carolina Occupational Safety and Health Education Resource Center, and the North Carolina Center for Public Health Preparedness and the Nutrition Research Institute in Kannapolis.
+Interdisciplinary programs that provide additional opportunities for students in public health-related education, service, and research include: the Carolina Population Center, the Cecil G. Sheps Center for Health Services Research, the Center for Environmental Health and Susceptibility, the Center for Health Promotion and Disease Prevention, the Clinical Nutrition Research Center, the Injury Prevention Research Center, the UNC Lineberger Comprehensive Cancer Center, the North Carolina Institute for Public Health, the North Carolina Occupational Safety and Health Education Resource Center, and the North Carolina Center for Public Health Preparedness and the Nutrition Research Institute in Kannapolis.

 Graduate academic degrees offered by the school are the master of science (M.S.) and the doctor of philosophy (Ph.D.).
 Graduate professional degrees include the master of science in public health (M.S.P.H.), master of science in environmental engineering (M.S.E.E.), master of public health (M.P.H.), master of healthcare administration (M.H.A.), master of science in clinical research (M.S.C.R.) and doctor of public health (Dr.P.H.).
 All degree requirements are administered by the faculty of the Gillings School of Global Public Health with approval from The Graduate School's Administrative Board.
 Please visit our website for complete information using the Gillings Program Search: sph.unc.edu/gps.